hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_database.md

 * I do not blame `pick`.
 I am just telling that under Red logic it returns `none!` of type `none!` at tail, which differs from  `none!` inside a block which is of type `word!` if you `pick` it.
 So you can distinguish `end of rows` from column content, just using `type?`!

 [21:51:38](#Qt4n4g_L_pqKZZICebB4neHCIqaZlUusCaemx9phZ08) <gurzgri>:
-Like it or not, it will stay the `none? none ;== true` way Ì†ΩÌ∏â
+Like it or not, it will stay the `none? none ;== true` way üòâ

 [21:52:41](#cs5kmivZZlnuYa2b4hikhFxO8K-1j390_JHuUpesvUI) <GiuseppeChillemi (GiuseppeChillemi)>:
-It's you code and your freedom Ì†ΩÌ∏â
+It's you code and your freedom üòâ

 [21:54:50](#F2Tw4tcNvZPNL2EfkkU_6VD7giB1EDUBZXZK0WsYn74) <GiuseppeChillemi (GiuseppeChillemi)>: